adicu/learn-webdev/curriculum/webdev_curriculum.md

 	 "a_count": 1, "name": "lilac"}]}, "messages": [],
 	 "new_color": "e0d1dd"}

-To view JSON in the browser, use a browser extension like JSONView ([Chrome](json-chrome), [Firefox](json-firefox)) or JSON Formatter ([Safari](json-safari)).
+To view JSON in the browser, use a browser extension like JSONView ([Chrome][json-chrome], [Firefox][json-firefox]) or JSON Formatter ([Safari][json-safari]).
 Install the appropriate extension and reload [that url](http://www.colr.org/json/color/e0d1dd).
 You should now see the JSON with the proper indentation that we like.
 If that didn't work for you or you're using another browser, copy the mess into [jsonprettyprint.com](http://jsonprettyprint.com/) to see it nicely formatted.

 It should look like this: